The Origin of Humanity: Who Was the First Person on Earth?

 Evolution - people and monkeys walking on sidewalk

 From the evolution perspective, the history of primates spans for millions of years.
-The journey begins with the Dryomomys, a small, tree-dwelling creature that marked the early steps in the development of primates.
+As far as we know, the journey begins with the Dryomomys, a small, tree-dwelling creature that marked the early steps in the development of primates.

 Then Around 38 million years ago, the forests of ancient Egypt were home to Aegyptopithecus, an early catarrhine primate.
 This marked a crucial point in primate evolution as catarrhines would later give rise to Old World monkeys and apes, including humans.